George I, Duke of Pomerania: Life

 When in 1524 a military conflict threatened with Brandenburg, George crafted an alliance with King Sigismund I of Poland, which was directed against Brandenburg and Duke Albert of Prussia and against the followers of the Reformation.
 Nevertheless, he failed to suppress the Reformation in his country; he could in the end only steer it onto moderate tracks.

 After the Diet of Speyer in 1526 he tried to approach Brandenburg.
 Due to Brandenburg claims and the refusal of the Pomeranian estates to cooperate, the negotiations took until 1529.
 In the meantime, Brandenburg once again threatened to resolve the conflict using its military.
 But on 26 August 1529, a compromise was struck, the Treaty of Grimnitz, with Elector Joachim I of Brandenburg thanks to the mediation of the Dukes Eric I of Brunswick-Göttingen-Calenberg and Henry the Younger of Brunswick-Wolfenbüttel.
 George would marry Joachim's daughter Margaret of Brandenburg and Brandenburg would recognise Pomerania's imperial immediacy.

 Domestically, a dispute with his brother Barnim IX, who wanted to divide the country, began after the Treaty of Grimnitz had been ratified.
 A large part of the Estates backed Barnim because they feared that once George had resolved the dispute with Brandenburg, he would turn his efforts against the reformation, and also because they were hoping that Barnim might be easier to influence than George.
 The situation changed somewhat after George died, aged 38, at Stettin, as his son and successor Philip I, joined the Reformation.
-Nevertheless, the country was split into Pomerania-Wolgast (ruled by Philip I) and Pomerania-Szczecin (ruled by Barnim IX).
+Nevertheless, the country was split into Pomerania-Wolgast (ruled by Philip I) and Pomerania-Stettin (ruled by Barnim IX).